hazelcast/hazelcast-reference-manual/src/Multicast.md

 ### Discovering Members by Multicast

 With the multicast auto-discovery mechanism, Hazelcast allows cluster members to find each other using multicast communication.
-The cluster members do not need to know the concrete addresses of the other members, they just multicast to all the other members for listening.
-It depends on your environment if multicast is possible or allowed.
+The cluster members do not need to know the concrete addresses of the other members, as they just multicast to all the other members for listening.
+Whether multicast is possible or allowed depends on your environment.

 To set your Hazelcast to multicast auto-discovery, set the following configuration elements.
 Please refer to the [multicast element section](#multicast-element) for the full description of the multicast discovery configuration elements.